-The law governing the handling of personal information will change on 25 May 2018 when the General Data Protection Regulation (GDPR) comes into force across the EU.
-As the UK Government is legislating to implement the essential terms of the GDPR in UK law (having produced a draft Data Protection Bill) Brexit will have no impact on this latest update to data protection law.
+The law governing the handling of personal information changed on 25 May 2018 when the General Data Protection Regulation (GDPR) came into force across the EU and the Data Protection Act 2018 came into force in the UK.

 These guidelines are intended to provide safeguarding coordinators with a snapshot of key elements of the updated legislation for consideration when handling "personal data" and safeguarding documentation and advice.